getml/reflect-cpp/docs/supported_formats/yaml.md

 # YAML

-For YAML support, you must also include the header `<rfl/yaml.hpp>` and include the yaml-cpp library (https://github.com/jbeder/yaml-cpp) in your project.
+For YAML support, you must also include the header `<rfl/yaml.hpp>` and include the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_YAML=ON` to cmake.
+If you are using vcpkg or Conan, there should be an appropriate feature (vcpkg) or option (Conan) that will abstract this away for you.

 ## Reading and writing